vorhey/harvgate/README.md

 A Neovim plugin for chatting with Claude directly in your editor using your claude web subscription cookie for authentication.

 ## Features
-- Chat with Claude
+- Split window interface for chatting with Claude
+- Markdown syntax highlighting for responses
+- Conversation history support
+- Easy navigation between input and message windows
+- Quick conversation reset
-- Authenticate using your anthropic claude session browser cookie (no API key needed)
+- Session persistence using browser cookie authentication
-- Syntax highlighted responses

 ## Requirements
 - Neovim >= 0.8.0